-Higher area variance values result in lower negative correlations for the more restrictive interviewer allocation schemes.
-No trend is identified when varying the interviewer variance.
-These results suggest that the number of higher-level units associated with a variance parameter mediates the effect of the variance on ρ .
-Lower negative correlation is obtained for the two areas per interviewer allocation schemes which have less overlap.
+Higher area variance values result in lower negative correlations for the more restrictive interviewer allocation schemes, whilst no trend is identified when varying the interviewer variance (online Appendix Table A4).
+These results suggest that the number of higher-level units associated with a variance parameter moderates the effect of the variance on ρ .

-The effect of interviewer overlap is no longer present for more dispersed interviewer allocation schemes.
-This result indicates that the impact of interviewer overlap is mediated by the interviewer dispersion, that is, the number of areas an interviewer works in.
+Lower negative correlation is obtained for the two areas per interviewer allocation schemes which have less overlap (Table 5, Rows 2 and 3).
+There seems to be no effect for interviewer overlap for more dispersed interviewer allocation schemes.
+This result indicates that the impact of interviewer overlap is moderated by the interviewer dispersion, that is, the number of areas an interviewer works in.